 Requirements, Analysis, Design, Development, Testing, and Maintenance.

-The second methodology is called Agile.
-This development process involves sprints.
+Agile is the second methodology, and it involves sprints.
 Sprints are short cycles about how to complete a project.
-Sprints require constant testing and communication among project teams, customers, and executives to determine what is successful and what is not and make appropriate adjustments until the desired outcome is achieved.
-This method is often preferred over the waterfall because businesses can respond quickly to any abrupt changes.
+Sprints require constant testing and communication among project teams, customers, and executives.
+This helps you determine what is successful and what is not.
+Then you can make appropriate adjustments until the desired outcome is achieved.
+Businesses prefer agile over the waterfall because they can respond quickly to any abrupt changes.

 The stages of the Agile method are:

-- Inputs from executives, team, customers, users followed by
+- Inputs from executives, team, customers, and users followed by

 - Product Backlog